There is currently two National Park Service Site in New Hampshire.

 Saint-Gaudens purchased this property in 1885 and used it as a summer residence.
 From 1900 until his death, Saint-Gaudens lived and worked on the site year-round.

-Visitors to Saint-Gaudens National Historic Site take guided tours of the Blow-Me-Down Farm and tours of the house.
+Visitors to Saint-Gaudens National Historical Park take guided tours of the Blow-Me-Down Farm and tours of the house.
 Several different types of tours are offered these included house tours, tours about Saint-Gaudens artistic process, Saint-Gaudens works, and women in Saint-Gaudens life.
 There are several hiking trails on the site and it isn’t uncommon to see artist working.

 View all the National Park Service Sites in neighboring states: